stephaneAG/terminalog/README.md

               # LOG DATA TO SERVER TERMINAL
               echo -e "\n\nDATA FROM CLIENT:"
               echo ${lines[1]:14} | base64 -d;
-              # TODO: parse the dude & lady names, display that as client infos, and write to a fifo that inputs to nc in order to
+              # TODO: parse the dude & lady names, display that as client infos, and write to a fifo that inputs to nc in order to respond dynamic stuff
               echo;
             done;